Check out our related articles on securing Microsoft Teams

 A: To protect your content in Teams, you should consider using:

 - Public vs private teams

 The first thing I would be looking into is data classification—more specifically, I would take a look at sensitivity labels (formerly known as Azure Information Protection) in the Security & Compliance center.

-Essentially, sensitivity labels let you classify—and if you choose to, protect—your sensitive content across different Office 365 apps.
+Essentially, sensitivity labels let you classify—and, if you choose to, protect—your sensitive content across different Microsoft 365 apps.

 With sensitivity labels, you can:

 - Enforce protection settings, like encryption or watermarks